vonkanehoffen/wix-style-react/src/ToggleSwitch/MIGRATION.md

 ### E2E testing (protractor)
 `isXsmall`, `isSmall`, `isLarge` are deprecated.
-If for some reason you are using one of them in e2e tests, pleae let us know.
+If for some reason you are using one of them in e2e tests, please let us know.